Dotz0cat/farmd/README.md

 ## License

 The project is under the GNU GPLv3 or later.
-A copy of the license is include in COPYING
+A copy of the license is included in COPYING